-As for the number of credits necessary to graduate, it is possible to count a maximum of 48 credits (excluding credits transferred to categories other than General Studies (non-SPSE) after study abroad) toward the category of General Studies (non-SPSE).
+As for the number of credits necessary to graduate, it is possible to count a maximum of 48 credits (including credits transferred to General Studies (non-SPSE) after study abroad toward the category of General Studies (non-SPSE).
 If you wish to count such courses toward General Studies (non-SPSE), you are required to carry out the specified procedures.
 An explanation of precautions for each department establishing such courses is provided here.